browserengineering/book/book/embeds.md

 `ImageLayout` is almost exactly the same as other kinds of inline layout.
-Notice in particular how the positioning of an image depends on the font size of the element.
-That's unexpected---there is no font in an image, why does this happen?
+Notice in particular how the positioning of an image depends on the font size of the element (the `image` function has some code for that also).
+That's at first unexpected---there is no font in an image, why does this happen?
 The reason is that, as a type of inline layout, images are designed to flow along with related text.
 For example, the baseline of the image should line up with the baseline of the text next to it.
-And so the font of that text affects the layout of the image.
+And so the font of that text affects the layout of the image.^[In fact, a page with only a single image and no text at all still has a font size (e.g. the default font size of a web page), and the image's layout depends on it.
+This is a very common source of confusion for web developers.]

-TODO: discussion about width and height.

 ``` {.python}
 class ImageLayout: